BenjaminJacobs1/JoinTeam/README.md

 	after XX/2014 will also start at 1000 skill point instead of 0.
 -	This plugin let players choose their teams and the balance obtained will be less precise than a shuffle.
 -	The current calculation will lead to strange result with bots.
+-	You display the hive skill of the teams and players in the scoreboard using NS2+ mod options.
+	(it will be less confusing for players, who cannot join the team of their choice)

 This Plugin is under development,
 Please report any issue.